Maureen Magarity: New Hampshire

 On May 10, 2010, Magarity was hired as the sixth head coach in New Hampshire women's basketball history.
 After a 9–20 season her first year, Magarity guided the Wildcats to a 16–14 record and 4th place finish in the America East and the school's second-ever postseason appearance in the 2012 WBI.
 During the 2016–17 season, Magarity led UNH to a school record 26 wins and its first-ever America East regular season title, and an appearance in the 2017 WNIT.
 Magarity was the Kay Yow Coach of the Year, finalist for the WBCA National Coach of the Year, and America East Coach of the Year in 2017.
 She was also named one of the Thirty Up-And-Coming Women's Basketball Coaches You Should Know by High-Post Hoops in 2018.

 Holy Cross

 On April 14, 2020, Magarity was named the seventh head coach in Holy Cross women's basketball history.
 On March 2, 2022, Magarity won the Patriot League Regular Season Championship with the Crusaders.
-Days later, on March 4, 2022, Magarity was named the Patriot League Coach of the Year after guiding the Crusaders to a 20-9 overall record and 14-4 mark in league play.
+Days later, on March 4, 2022, Magarity was named the Patriot League Coach of the Year after guiding the Crusaders to a 20–9 overall record and 14–4 mark in league play.
 The 14 conference wins stand as the most in program history.
+On August 20, 2024, Magarity stepped down as head coach due to family reasons.